recursivebs/Visual-Score-Counter/README.md

 ## Warnings

 Use at your own risk.
-This counter hasn't been shown to be accurate in all circumstances, and probably won't play nicely with the Counters+ Score counter & base game counter elements.
+This counter hasn't been shown to be accurate in all circumstances - especially at the beginning of replays - and probably won't play nicely with the Counters+ Score counter & base game counter elements.
+Please contribute if you have a way to help out with currently open issues, as I have no idea what I'm doing and have no time to learn how to fix things the right way :)

 ## Installation